ruby-processing/ArcBall/README.md

 ArcBall functionality for processing (ruby versions) as gem

 ### Example Usage
 The sketch class need to to inherit from PApplet to work and self should return such an instance.
-The following is a ruby-processing example, which currently supplies arcball via a library, but gem distribution has its attractions
+The following is a ruby-processing example, which currently supplies arcball via a library, but gem distribution has its attractions.
+Drag mouse to rotate.
+Hold down 'x', 'y' or 'z' keys to constrain axis of rotation, mouse-wheel to zoom.

 ```ruby
 require 'arcball'